fmodica/fretboard-angular/README.md

 # Fretboard

-An Angular component which wraps the <a href="https://github.com/fmodica/fretboard">jQuery plugin</a>.
+An experimental Angular component which wraps the <a href="https://github.com/fmodica/fretboard">jQuery plugin</a>.
+Note that two-way databinding is currently accomplished by writing directly to your config object's properties.
+Refactoring is required to accomplish one-way data flow, which is more in line with the best practices of Angular (2+).

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.0.

 ## Demo

 Check out the <a href="http://frankmodica.azurewebsites.net/static/fretboarddemo/angular-2/dist/index.html">demo fretboard (default styles)</a>, which shows the fretboard and the config updated in real time.

+## AngularJS 1 Directive

+If you are using Angular 1, the fretboard is also wrapped as an <a href="https://github.com/fmodica/fretboard-angular-1">Angular 1 directive</a>.

 ## Setup